bekk/bekk-christmas/post/functional/functors-redux.md

 #### The second law

 Now that you hopefully know a bit about function composition lets look at the second law of functors.
-The rule says that composing functions into a single function and then mapping that function over the functor should produce the same result as mapping the individual functions over the functor in sequense.
+The rule says that composing functions into a single function and then mapping that function over the functor should produce the same result as mapping the individual functions over the functor in sequence.
 Lets look as some code to make sense of it:

 ```elm
 users : List User